 During the COVID pandemic, many families and individuals have struggled to pay their rents or mortgages due to loss of income.
 PACE’s Housing Opportunity Center has programs and resources to help people keep their apartments or their homes.

-In addition to these services, PACE Housing Opportunity Center provides guidance to apply for local and state programs to prevent losing a home or being evicted from an apartment.
+- PACE Housing Staff provides guidance to apply for local and state financial assistance to prevent losing a home or being evicted from an apartment.

 Due to COVID-19, there are no walk ins at this time.
 Please contact us by email or by phone.

 Carmen Mejil, Director

 1. Emergency Solutions Grant, (ESG) Rental Assistance Program

 Contact: Maria Grace, ESG Coordinator, email@example.com, (508)993-0033 ext 102

 The ESG program assists homeless households and households at risk of homelessness by supporting the services necessary to help them quickly regain stable housing after experiencing a housing crisis and/or homelessness.

 - Help paying back rent

 - Be at risk of homelessness; Eviction Notice or 14-day notice to quit